-Last week, New Jersey-based Garden Savings Federal Credit Union (Garden Savings FCU) substantially raised the rates on three of its Share Certificates: 12-month (1.41% APY), 18-month (1.51% APY), and 2-year (1.66% APY).
+New Jersey-based Garden Savings Federal Credit Union (Garden Savings FCU) is now offering 3.04% APY on its 3-year Share Certificate.
 The minimum opening deposit is $500, with no stated balance cap.

 As stated on Certificates page, the Early Withdrawal Penalty reads as follows: